mendes-low/Eco-Motion/README.md

 How to get started:

-1. Install the dependencies using the npm i command.
+Install the dependencies using the "npm i" command.

-2. There are two ways to get started with the EcoMotion Almaty project:
+There are two ways to get started with the EcoMotion Almaty project:

 1. Through Expo Go (recommended):
 1) For convenience and speed of development, it is recommended to use Expo Go: